 The History of Meth

 Methamphetamine was developed in the early 20th century from its parent drug, amphetamine, and was originally used in decongestants and bronchial inhalers.
-The drug is classified by the U.S. Drug Enforcement Administration as a Schedule II stimulant, making it only available through a non-refillable prescription.
+The U.S. Drug Enforcement Administration classified it as a Schedule II stimulant, making it only available through a non-refillable prescription.
 It can be prescribed to help manage attention deficit hyperactivity disorder (ADHD) and as a short-term weight loss aid.
 Because of the drug’s high potential for misuse, it is rarely prescribed for these treatments and is prescribed in very low doses.

 Meth Use in the United States

 According to the 2017 National Survey on Drug Use and Health (NSDUH), about 1.6 million people reported using meth in the past year.
 The National Clandestine Laboratory Seizure system compiled by the Missouri State Highway Patrol identifies how many meth-related seizures occurred in every state in 2018.
 A “seizure” incident includes discovery meth labs, chemical equipment and glassware, and dumpsites.
 The ten states with the most meth-related seizures are:

 - Michigan (220)

 - Indiana (144)